-Kim Massih has experience practicing in federal and state courts and before administrative agencies such as the Division of Labor Standards Enforcement.
+Kim Massih has experience practicing in federal and state courts and before administrative agencies such as the Division of Labor Standards Enforcement (DLSE) and the Equal Employment Opportunity Commission (EEOC).
 As part of her employment litigation practice, Kim has assisted in single plaintiff lawsuits and class and collective actions.
-She also participated in a five-day bench trial involving the Private Attorneys General Act.
+She also participated in a five-day bench trial involving the Private Attorneys General Act (PAGA).

 Prior to attending law school, Kim served as a corps member for Teach For America, where she taught high school mathematics in Georgia.